Record high temperature recorded in Ottawa on Sunday

 The warming temperature prompted the closure of the Rideau Canal Skateway for the season.
 Skaters took to the ice for the final day of skating on Saturday before the surface was closed.

-A freezing rain warning that was in effect overnight has ended, but a special weather statement warning of wind gusts of up to 80 km/h remains in effect.
+A freezing rain warning that was in effect overnight ended Sunday morning.
+A special weather statement about strong wind gusts has also ended, though some gusts of up to 50 km/h were recorded Sunday afternoon.

-"Strong southwest winds will develop this afternoon as a cold front moves through the area.
-Winds will gradually ease this evening," Environment Canada says.

 The above-average high will not last very long.
 The temperature is expected to fall back to -1 C overnight.